Regression with I-priors: Simulation study

 We measured quality of estimation by the $L_2$ median absolute error (MAE):

 The reason we took median rather than root mean square error was related to robustness.
 In particular, in a small number of cases, where we did not manage to obtain good convergence.
 As a result, we worried there might be some bias in the estimation of the mean squared error due to outliers, and took median squared error instead.
-In a supplementary file we also report the MAE based on two other norms, namely \begin{itemize} \item $\text{MAE}(\cF_n):=\text{median}(\norm{\hat f-f}_{\cF_n})$ \item $\text{MAE}(\cF):=\text{median}(\norm{\hat f-f}_{\cF})$ \end{itemize} Essentially the same results are seen, but more strongly.